ndkhaivn/orbiscrm/pages/orbiscrm.faq/faq.registered_clients.md

         <div class="panel-heading">
             <h4 class="panel-title">
                 <a class="noCrossRef accordion-toggle" data-toggle="collapse" data-parent="#accordion" href="#how-do-i-arrange-a-note-of-a-client">
-                    How do I arrange a note of a client?
+                    How do I arrange a note for a client?
                 </a>
             </h4>
         </div>